liquity/bold/README.md

 Each liquidation updates `P` and `S`.
 After a series of liquidations, a compounded deposit and corresponding ETH gain can be calculated using the initial deposit, the depositor’s snapshots, and the current values of `P` and `S`.

 Any time a depositor updates their deposit (withdrawal, top-up) their collateral gain is paid out, and they receive new snapshots of `P` and `S`.

-This is similar in spirit to the Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al (i.e. the standard UniPool algorithm), however, the arithmetic is more involved as it handles a compounding, decreasing stake along with a corresponding collateral gain.

 ### BOLD Yield Gains